zachary-zhexiao/zachary-zhexiao.github.io/_pages/about.md

 # 📖 Educations
-- *2021.09 - 2025.09*, Electronic and Information Engineering, The Hong Kong Polytechnic University, with first class honors.
+- *2021.09 - 2025.09*, BEng in Electronic and Information Engineering, at The Hong Kong Polytechnic University, with first class honors.
+- *2026.01 - 2028.01*, M.S. in Electrical and Computer Engineering, at Carnegie Mellon University.